 ii Litigation and arbitration

 German litigation and arbitration proceedings do not have any pretrial procedures, as there are no procedural disclosure requirements.
-In principle, each party is required to substantiate the facts and submit evidence without being able to obtain these facts and evidence from opponents through disclosure, although there is a duty within legal proceedings not only to object to the opponents' statements of facts flatly but to make substantiated counter submissions, and to make substantiated submissions on facts that the other party cannot know.
-Moreover, the judge may order the parties to submit certain documents that they consider relevant (Section 142 of the Code on Civil Procedure).
-Material law might also require a party to disclose information and documentation to the other party on its request irrespective of whether legal proceedings have already commenced.
+In principle, each party is required to substantiate the facts and submit evidence without being able to obtain these facts and evidence from opponents through disclosure, although there is a duty within legal proceedings not only to object to the opponents' statements of facts flatly, but also to make substantiated counter submissions and to make substantiated submissions on facts that the other party cannot know.
+Moreover, the judge may order the parties to submit certain documents that they consider relevant.55 Material law might also require a party to disclose information and documentation to the other party on its request irrespective of whether legal proceedings have already commenced.
 This is the case under insurance contracts, for example, according to Section 31 VVG, the insured is under an obligation to give any information to the insurer that it requires to determine the scope of its obligations, as well as documentation that the insured can reasonably obtain.
 This obligation ceases with the rejection of coverage.

 The losing party is to indemnify the winning party for costs incurred for proceedings in accordance with statutory fee tariffs.
 The recoverable costs depend on the sum in dispute.
 Court costs are to be advanced by the plaintiff.
 By way of example, court costs for an action for payment of €100,000 in first instance amount to €3,078 and recoverable lawyers' fees to approximately €3,750.
 Disbursements such as travel costs, expert fees, etc., have to be added.
 The statutory fee tariffs and their effect on recoverable costs make the cost risks involved in litigation easily assessable for parties to a dispute.
 Similar cost principles and tariffs apply in arbitration proceedings, unless the parties agree otherwise.